tomoconaka/tomoconaka.github.io/index.md

 ### Awards and Funding

+_Dec 2021_

-_Dec 2021_ &emsp;&emsp;&emsp; McGill University Grad Excellence Award in Human Genetics
+&emsp;McGill University Grad Excellence Award in Human Genetics

+_Oct 2020_

-_Oct 2020_ &emsp;&emsp;&emsp; 20th Annual McGill Biomedical Graduate Conference Award (First place in Genetics and Gene Expression category)
+&emsp;20th Annual McGill Biomedical Graduate Conference Award (First place in Genetics and Gene Expression category)

-_May 2019 - Apr 2021_ &emsp; Japan Society for the Promotion of Science, Overseas Challenge Program for Young Researchers
+_May 2019 - Apr 2021_

+&emsp; Japan Society for the Promotion of Science, Overseas Challenge Program for Young Researchers

-_Apr 2019 - Mar 2022_ &emsp;	Japan Society for the Promotion of Science Research Fellowship for Young Scientists (DC1)
+_Apr 2019 - Mar 2022_

+&emsp;	Japan Society for the Promotion of Science Research Fellowship for Young Scientists (DC1)